limeuser/netpipe/README.md

 # netpipe

-a distributed computing frameword based on netpipe
+a distributed computing framework based on netpipe